MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, this script extracts the ID and URI for all items in the repository with the specified key-value pair to a CSV file.

 #### [metadataOverview.py](metadataOverview.py)
+This script produces several CSV files containing different information about the structure and metadata of the repository:
+        collectionMetadataKeys.csv - A list of all keys used in each collection with collection name, ID, and handle.
+        dspaceIDs.csv - A list of every item ID along with the IDs of the collection and community that contains that item. dspaceTypes.csv - A list of all unique values for the key 'dc.type' keyCount.csv - A list of all unique keys used in the repository, as well as a count of how many times it appear. collectionStats.csv - A list of all collections in the repository with the collection name, ID, handle, and number of items.